-Since its founding more than a century ago, Asheville School has been preparing high school students with an education for a lifetime.
+Since its founding more than a century ago, Asheville School has been preparing high school students with an education for an inspired life.
 A rigorous academic experience focused on a traditional core curriculum challenges students and gives them the foundation to become better thinkers and communicators.

-A code of honor instills in students the importance of truth and strong character in all aspects of life.
+A code of honor instills in students the importance of honesty and strong character throughout all aspects of life.

-A rich tradition of athletics teaches students the important lessons of the playing field, sport and the outdoors.
+A rich tradition of athletics teaches students important lessons of teamwork, sport and the outdoors.

-The boarding school experience builds in students a respect for and responsibility to others and one's self.
+The boarding school experience builds respect for and responsibility to others and one's self.

-Students learn these lessons in a nurturing, close-knit community set on a campus of 300 pastoral acres in the Blue Ridge Mountains of Western North Carolina.
+Students learn these lessons in a nurturing, close-knit community located in 300 pastoral acres in the Blue Ridge Mountains of Western North Carolina.

 "To prepare our students for college and for life and to provide an atmosphere in which all members of a diverse, engaged, and purposefully small school community appreciate and strive for excellence - an atmosphere that nurtures character and fosters the development of mind, body, and spirit."

-Size: With an annual enrollment of approximately 260 students in grades 9-12, the school is an intentionally small, close-knit community.
-Students: Our student body represents roughly 30 different states and 12 foreign countries.
-Although they come from a variety of ethnic and cultural backgrounds, students share a common appreciation for the value of good character, hard work and scholarship.
+Size: With an annual enrollment of approximately 285 students in grades 9-12, the school is an intentionally small community where students and faculty genuinely know one another.
+Our student body represents roughly 21 different states and 14 foreign countries.
+Students come from a variety of ethnic and cultural backgrounds, and they share a common appreciation for the value of good character, hard work and scholarship.

 Honor and respect: Values matter here, from the Honor Code and student-run honor system to our unwritten code of respect.

-Integrated Humanities Curriculum: Our nationally acclaimed Humanities program integrates the study of literature, history, religion, art, music, architecture, film and dance into a four-year sequence: Ancient Studies, World Studies, European Studies and American Studies.
-These writing intensive courses provide English and history teachers a chance to team-teach, and students learn to discover more connections and realize how these areas of study relate to one another.
-The Humanities program has sponsored such recent classroom visitors as author/historian Sarah Vowell, bestselling novelist Ann Patchett, Author of Friday Night Lights - Buzz Bissinger, and Coleman Barks, bestselling translator of Rumi poetry.
+Integrated Humanities Curriculum: Our nationally acclaimed humanities program integrates the study of literature, history, religion, art, music, architecture, film and dance into a four-year sequence: Ancient Studies, World Studies, European Studies and American Studies.
+These writing-intensive courses provide English and history teachers a chance to team-teach, and students learn to discover more connections and realize how these areas of study relate to one another.
+The humanities program has sponsored speakers and classroom visitors such as bestselling author Amity Shales, Pulitzer prizewinner Margaret Edson, comedian Hari Kondabolu, and CNN commentators Sally Kohn and Tara Setmayer.

 Mountaineering: Students learn to challenge themselves and try new things in a program that teaches students to appreciate the great outdoors for a lifetime.
 Because our campus is located in the heart of the Blue Ridge Mountains, students have ample opportunities to learn to rock climb or kayak or develop all the skills needed to backpack in the mountains of Western North Carolina.